 Choose the Right Container

 The first important thing when it comes to containers is to choose the one that has good drainage.
 It should have several drainage holes, situated at the bottom of the container or if you prefer, you can choose a container with several holes, throughout its surface.
-As far as the size of the pot is concerned, you can choose significantly small one, because the root ball of the strawberries is not big ( the depth usually reaches 8 inches).
+As far as the size of the pot is concerned, you can choose significantly small one, because the root ball of the strawberries is not big (the depth usually reaches 8 inches).
 One tiny detail to be aware of is if the container is smaller, you will need to water it more frequently.
+A good choice is a sturdy pot from a cement pot manufacturer that will allow your strawberries to grow and thrive.

 Choose the Soil for Your Organic Strawberries